$0 UAE Freelance/Remote Work Visa Guide — Quick-Start Checklist

 Stage 2: Entry Permit or Status Change

 If you are applying from outside the UAE, your free zone generates an Entry Permit (sometimes called a Pink Visa) that allows you to enter the country specifically to complete the residency process.
-This costs approximately AED 500 and arrives within 2–5 working days of permit approval.
+Applicable fees, validity, and timing vary by route and jurisdiction.

 If you are already in the UAE on a visit visa, tourist visa, or family visa, you need a status change instead of an entry permit.
 A status change means your current visa status is converted to the new freelance residency category without you needing to exit and re-enter.
 Cost: AED 500–1,600 depending on the zone and your current visa type.
-Processing: 3–7 working days.
+Processing time varies by jurisdiction.

 Critical point if you are on a visit visa: Do not let your visit visa expire before the status change is completed.
 If it lapses, you will face AED 50 per day in overstay fines (a 2026 flat rate with no grace period under the new Salama AI enforcement system).